geniusrise/docs/docs/index.md

 ---

-# Geniusrise Ecosystem
+# Geniusrise Microservices Ecosystem

-Geniusrise is a modular, loosely-coupled AI-Ops framework.
+<span style="color:#e4e48c">Geniusrise</span> is a modular, loosely-coupled AI-microservices framework.

 It can be used to perform various tasks, including hosting inference endpoints, performing bulk inference, fine tune etc with open source models or closed source APIs.

-- **The framework** provides structure for modules and operates and orchestrates them.
+- **The framework** provides structure for modules and operationalizes and orchestrates them.
 - **The modular ecosystem** provides a layer of abstraction over the myriad of models, libraries, tools, parameters and optimizations underlying the operationalization of modern AI models.

 Together the framework and ecosystem can be used for: